JAlcocerT/JAlcocerT/content/blog/entrep-link-for-artists.md

 #### Landing Page for your SaaS

-After the waiting list and checking PMF, comes building time.
+After the waiting list and checking the PMF, comes building time.

 For which you should have [a cool Landing Page](https://jalcocert.github.io/JAlcocerT/selling-with-a-landing-website/).

 It does not have to be the Lando Norris Page, neither the genkinfy.

+You could make it look impressive (yet not so much responsive)

 But the aster you go from Idea to WaitingList/Landing *depending on your popularity* and to deployment into VPS, the higher changes to get Stripe notifications.